A Projective-to-Conformal Fefferman-Type Construction: Projective and conformal parabolic geometries

 \subsection{Projective structures}

-Let $M$\ be a smooth manifold of dimension $n\geq 2$.
-A \emph{projective structure} on $M$ is given by a class, $\mb{p}$, of torsion-free projectively equivalent affine connections: two connections $D$\ and $\hat D$\ are projectively equivalent if they have the same geodesics as unparametrised curves.
-This is the case if and only if there is a one-form $\Ups_A\in\Ga(\mbb{E}_A)$\ such that, for all $\xi^A\in\Ga(\mbb{E}^A)$,
+Let $M$ be a smooth manifold of dimension $n\geq 2$.
+A \emph{projective structure} on $M$ is given by a~class, $\mb{p}$, of torsion-free projectively equivalent af\/f\/ine connections: two connections~$D$ and~$\hat D$ are projectively equivalent if they have the same geodesics as unparametrised curves.
+This is the case if and only if there is a one-form $\Ups_A\in\Ga(\mbb{E}_A)$ such that, for all $\xi^A\in\Ga\big(\mbb{E}^A\big)$,